pierre-fromager/tac2020/README.md

-# Tac
+# :neckbeard: Tac

 Thread advanced control

-Threads facility to sync in time, set schedule policy and priority, set affinity to a core and  isolate stack.
+Sync threads in time, set schedule policy and priority, set core affinity, isolate stack.
-Main program illustrates this usage with a simple producer/consumer pattern sharing a dynamic storage.
+Main illustrates usage with a producer/consumer pattern sharing dynamic storage.

-## Me
+## :bust_in_silhouette: Me

-* Freelance interested in high and low level langages.
-* Involved into IoT projects on embeded systems (atmel, xtensa, arm... ) and others MCUs for data acquisition and modules control where synchronized threads are not optionals.
+* Freelance involved into IoT projects on embeded systems (atmel, xtensa, arm... ) and others MCUs for data acquisition and modules control where synced threads and low footprint are paramount.
 * RTOS curious, FreeRTOS user.

-## Project
+## :horse: Project

-* I decided to build few C libs providing facilities as FreeRTOS did with  [xTaskCreate](https://www.freertos.org/a00125.html) or [xTaskCreatePinnedToCore](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/freertos.html).
+* Build few C libs providing facilities as FreeRTOS did with  [xTaskCreate](https://www.freertos.org/a00125.html) or [xTaskCreatePinnedToCore](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/freertos.html).

+## :cyclone: Requirements

-## Hardware requirements
+### Hardware

 * At least proc with 2 cores to pin threads to different cores.

-## Os requirements
+### Os

 * Linux but you can try to port it to other platform.
 * Pthread available as dev lib.

-## Roadmap

-* check Features.
-* check Todos.

-## Features
+## :hamster: Features

 a task :